Iulia-Calota/API-Manual-Testing-Collection-Postman/README.md

 #### Validation Process:
 - Starting with the **GET** method:
 - Website:[**Chuck Norris**](https://https://api.chucknorris.io/)
-- The endpoints for Chuck Norris website that I am using are: Music, Food, and Jokes
+- The endpoints for Chuck Norris website that I am using are: Music, Food, and Jokes with different response formats

 **The Endpoint Path:**
 - Append the category endpoint to the base URL.